Academic Information and Policies

 attempted are used in GPA calculations.)

-I - INCOMPLETE: does not affect GPA calculations; defaults to “F” automatically after one term if the incomplete work has not been completed and generates 0 quality points and 0 credit hours.
-(See special note below.)
+I - INCOMPLETE: does not affect GPA calculations; defaults to “F” automatically after one semester if the incomplete work has not been completed and generates 0 quality points and 0 credit hours.
+(See note below.)

 WF - WITHDRAWN FAILURE: used in GPA calculations; carries a value of 0 quality points and earns 0 credit hours.
 (Hours attempted are used in GPA calculations.)